jtpaasch/spin/README.md

     $ cd my-vm
     $ ls -la .devbox

-The vagrant and puppet files are stored in their respective folders:
+The vagrant and ansible files are stored in their respective folders:

     my-vm/.devbox/vagrant/Vagrantfile
-    my-vm/.devbox/puppet/default.pp
+    my-vm/.devbox/ansible/playbook.yml

 If you want to edit the configuration and provision your VM in a particular way, edit those files.
 You can do the same for any other VM you've created.
 Just go into its `.devbox` folder and edit the relevant files.